thedannymarsh/AutoSort/README.txt

 The following describes installation for the primary functionality of the program (Sorting units from pl2 files and storing as .nex files).
 Accessory scripts and utilities are described later.

 -Autosort_Main.py: This is the workhorse of this program.
-This script will take .pl2 format electrophysiological recordings (and behavioral data), package their information into h5 files, parse action potentials from the continuous signal, and perform automated sorting on these spikes.
+This script will take .pl2 format electrophysiological recordings (and behavioral data), package their information into h5 files, parse action potentials if using continuous signal, and perform automated sorting on these spikes.
 The output will be a folder containing plots and data associated with the sort.

 -Autosort_Post.py: This script utilizes a GUI, and allows the user to postprocess sorted files.
 The user may mark clusters as units, merge clusters, or split clusters.
 Once the user has marked all of the units for each file, the script packages the data into a .json file.